ACWIC/employer-callback/README.md

 ## Tests

-Tests are run with pytest, which can be executed with the following command:
+Tests are run with pytest, which can be executed with the shortcut make command:
 ```
-docker-compose run --rm app python -m pytest
+make test
 ```

+## Style guide
+We follow the guidelines offered by black, isort, and flake8

+### pre-commit
+We use pre-commit to enforce style checks before committing code in git.

+Please install it from [pre-commit](https://pre-commit.com/) then run `pre-commit install`

+Note that on the first time you run `git commit`, it's gonna take sometime to install all the hooks, but after that it will be fast.

+to check your code style without having to do `git commit`, run:

+ `pre-commit run`: It will check your staged files, and print any issues

+ `pre-commit run -a`: It will check all the project files